-For 20 years James Barrat has created documentary films for National Geographic, the BBC, Discovery Channel, History Channel and public television.
-In 2000, during the course of his career as a film-maker, James interviewed Ray Kurzweil and Arthur C. Clarke.
-The latter interview not only transformed entirely Barrat’s views on artificial intelligence, but also made him write a book on the technological singularity called Our Final Invention: Artificial Intelligence and the End of the Human Era.
+For 20 years James Barrat has created documentary films for National Geographic, the BBC, Discovery Channel, History Channel, and public television.
+In 2000, during the course of his career as a filmmaker, James interviewed Ray Kurzweil and Arthur C. Clarke.
+The latter interview transformed entirely Barrat’s views on artificial intelligence and made him write a book on the technological singularity called Our Final Invention: Artificial Intelligence and the End of the Human Era.

 Who is James Barrat?

 For twenty years filmmaker and author of Our Final Invention, James Barrat, has created documentary films for broadcasters including National Geographic Television, the BBC, the Discovery Channel, the History Channel, the Learning Channel, Animal Planet, and public television affiliates in the US and Europe.

 Barrat scripted many episodes of National Geographic Television’s award-winning Explorer series, and went on to produce one-hour and half-hour films for the NGC’s Treasure Seekers, Out There, Snake Wranglers, and Taboo series.
 In 2004 Barrat created the pilot for History Channel’s #1-rated original series Digging for the Truth.
 His high-rating film Lost Treasures of Afghanistan, created for National Geographic Television Specials, aired on PBS in the spring of 2005.